demirantay/notebook/syllabus-compsci.md

 - [ ] Learn about CLOUD providers (AWS, azure, digital ocean ... etc.)
 - [ ] Course : Go down do the server image.
 (Write new boxes for each of them, I am lazy at the time of writing this)
 - [ ] Project : Redo all boxes with a lot more advanced projects
-- [ ] START LEARNING FINANCE AND WORKING ON YOUR BRAND (human universals)

 ### Final Tour